Justin Roiland: Career

-Allegations
+Domestic and sexual abuse allegations

 Accusations of violence and abuse

 In August 2020, Roiland was arrested and charged with felony domestic battery and false imprisonment in Orange County, California, in connection with an alleged incident in January 2020 involving an unnamed woman he was reportedly dating at the time.
 Roiland was released on bail after pleading not guilty, and a pre-trial hearing was scheduled for April 27, 2023.
 Knowledge of these events was not publicized until NBC News reported on the matter in January 2023.

 After the charges were announced, multiple people came forward with their own allegations of abuse by Roiland in the #MeToo movement, including claims on Twitter of predatory behavior towards minors.
 Accusations involving adults include a sexually explicit private message he sent to musician Allie Goertz, who was at the time working on a Rick and Morty concept album.
 Earlier, he had been accused of sexual harassment of a female writer on the third season of Rick and Morty and other uncomfortable behavior in the workplace; these claims were formally investigated by Cartoon Network and Adult Swim in 2020 and were not reported until 2023.

 Adult Swim announced later that month that Roiland had been dismissed from Rick and Morty, and that his roles would be recast for future seasons.
 Squanch Games affirmed that Roiland had resigned from the company on January 16, 2023, in the wake of the Adult Swim news.
 On January 25, 20th Television Animation confirmed that he had also been removed from Solar Opposites and Koala Man, which will also continue to be produced without his involvement.

 In March 2023, the criminal charges against Roiland were dismissed due to insufficient evidence.
 He released a statement on social media saying he is "determined to move forward and focus both on my creative projects and restoring my good name".
-Following this announcement, his lawyer, T. Edward Welbourn, thanked the Orange County District Attorney's Office for "conducting a thorough review of the facts" and dismissing the case, adding that he was "thankful justice has prevailed".

 Sexual assault allegations

 In September 2023, NBC News reported that allegations of sexual assault and communicating explicitly online with underage girls had been reported, with some dating back to 2013.
-Roiland's lawyer, Andrew Brettler, responded to the allegations and called them "false and defamatory."
+Roiland's lawyer, Andrew Brettler, denied the allegations.

-Rick and Morty co-creator Dan Harmon responded to the new allegations against Roiland on September 27, saying that he was "frustrated, ashamed and heartbroken that a lot of hard work, joy and passion can be leveraged to exploit and harm strangers", referring to the many accusations reporting Roiland had used his fame and wealth to exert pressure on underage girls and young women.
+Rick and Morty co-creator Dan Harmon stated of the new allegations that he was "frustrated, ashamed and heartbroken that a lot of hard work, joy and passion can be leveraged to exploit and harm strangers".